PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/AutoStory.md

 -	Move Ralts to the box
 -	Save and close the game
 -	Open Pokemon Home with your main account.
+  -	To get Pokemon Home: Download it from the eShop.
 -	Open the Pokemon Home box.
 Select the autostory account.
 -	Move the Ralts into Pokemon Home
 -	Open the Pokemon Home box again.
 But select your main account this time.